-The Gold Dust Gravel Grinder is our introductory course into endurance gravel riding.
-This is the ride for you if it is your first endurance gravel event.
+The Gold Dust Gravel Grinder This is the ride for you if it is your first endurance gravel event.
 This ride is all about the fun and challenge of just finishing, and everyone who makes the cut-offs, makes the check-point, and crosses the finish line will get a Gold Dust finishers award!
 In the Gold Dust we give you more time to reach each checkpoint, than the more difficult Gold Rush and Mother Lode routes.
 This route is a challenging 70 mile, single-loop course.
 The 5 mile lead out, and last 13 miles down Spearfish Canyon are the only pavement on the course.
-The Gold Dust is our shortest course but don’t let it fool you, as there is 4,500+ ft. of steady climbing on this course, and it is a challenge no matter your fitness level!.
+There is 4,500+ ft. of steady climbing on this course, and it is a challenge no matter your fitness level.

 Race start: Spearfish City Park at 7:00 am.
 The start is a 5 mile, neutral roll-out, with an escort out of town.
 Once onto the gravel, the racing will ‘officially’ begin.

 The course is on open roads and it is the riders responsibility to ride according to the rules of the road.
 If you fail to do so you are putting yourself at a high risk of a collision with a vehicle.
 Many of the roads are narrow with no shoulders and blind corners!
 Logging trucks, farm trucks, ATV's and cars travel rapidly on these roads, and if they come around a corner and you are in their lane, you could get seriously injured.
 Stay on the right side of the road, and be very careful in blind corners, and when cresting hills!!